-- A photograph in the same manner as for a passport
+- A photograph in the same manner as a passport

-- The original licence and its German translation completed by a sworn translator
+- The original license and its German translation were completed by a sworn translator

-- Documentation confirmation that the foreign licence is still valid
+- Documentation confirmation that the foreign license is still valid

 - A medical examination confirming that you are psychologically well enough to drive